mementodatabase/docs/script_api.md

 ### libById(id)

-Finds and returns a library by its ID.
+Find a library by its ID.
-{: .fs-6 .fw-300 }
+{: .fs-5 }

 Added in MDB 5.5.
 Requires appropriate security permissions to access the library.
 More reliable than libByName() as IDs don't change when libraries are renamed.